-Sustainability appraisal Tier 2: This stage is only required in units that are "over-licensed" or "over-abstracted".
-In these cases it is necessary to recover some water resources as the current situation is unsustainable.
-The Tier 2 assessment defines resource recovery options and appraises the environmental, economic, social and resource implications of those options.
-Tier 2 will include some quantification of the costs to abstractors of the options under consideration.
+Sustainability appraisal Tier 2: Once the appropriate status has been determined, the options for managing or restoring the sustainable balance within the unit and are assessed through Tier 2.
+For "over-licensed" or "over-abstracted" units these options may include recovery of some resources.
+The Tier 2 assessment defines the management and recovery options and appraises the environmental, economic, social and resource implications of implementing them.
+Tier 2 also includes some quantification of the costs to abstractors of the options under consideration.